-Yes, Tuk Tuk are a lot more expensive than Taxis and the BTS, but it’s something EVERYONE should experience in Bangkok.
+Yes, Tuk Tuk is a lot more expensive than Taxis and the BTS, but it’s something EVERYONE should experience in Bangkok.
 If you’re worried about pollution, wear a mask.
-I recommend shooting a little video, or snapping some photos.
+I recommend shooting a little video or snapping some photos.
 Keep your eyes open and enjoy the craziness.

 Eat Shwarma.
 Eat Shwarma.
 Eat Shwarma.

 So, if you’re in Bangkok, you NEED TO EAT SHWARMA!
 I am obsessed with Shwarma in Bangkok.
 In fact, if you ask my friends in Bangkok about what I’ll do as soon as I get back, they will probably tell you I’ll go see my Shwarma guy.

 Yes.
 I have a Shwarma guy!!
 If you’re going to Bangkok, and you want to try my guy, go to Nana soi 3, he is just after the 7-eleven, on the right side of the road.

 Lumphini Park is a lush oasis in the middle of Bangkok.
 It’s a great place to go for a picnic, relax, jog, yoga, or collect your thoughts.
 I highly recommend trying the various vintage exercise thingies (I can’t call them machines, as they’re all manual.
 Ugh.
 Salted Caramel ice cream brain is making it hard to think of the right word).

 OMG, there is nothing like going to a gay bar in Bangkok.
 I’ve been to a couple near the Patpong Market area, and wow, it was crazy fun.
 Just remember to share the dance floor, as the local gays don’t really like it when farangs completely take over the bar.
 Share.
 Share.
 Share – the dance floor.